steenk/tripledollar/README.md

 ### Text

-Adding text inside a DOM object is easy:
+Adding text inside a DOM element is easy:

 	var p = $$$('p', 'This is the text.');